BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ## Human translation efforts

 The easiest solution by far would be to find another suitable translation.
-Unfortunately, there is no other English translation for book 4 to 6.
+Unfortunately, there is no other English translation for books 4 through 6.

 There was [a community-led project](https://legendofgalacticheroes.blogspot.com/) to translate all the books but it seems they only got around to translating the first one, before sadly stopping in 2015.

 I also checked for translation in my native language (French), and found [a crowdfunding project](https://fr.ulule.com/les-heros-de-la-galaxie/)!
-However the first book is set to release in 2027 so the 4th book is likely a few years away, and I won't wait that long.
+However, the first book is set to be released in 2027 so the 4th book is likely a few years away, and I won't wait that long.

 ## Learning Japanese?

 Well I did take some Japanese classes at school, but it doesn't go much further than "Watashiwa Baruterumidesu, yoroshiku onegaishimasu.
 O genki desuka?".

-I already have a full-time job and [am making a video game in my free-time](https://cosmosjourneyer.com).
-I can't even find time to play music so me learning an entire language is unlikely to say the least.
+I already have a full-time job and [am making a video game in my free time](https://cosmosjourneyer.com).
+I can't even find time to play music so learning an entire language is unlikely to say the least.

 ## Making a new translation